 After a PenTest - So you have had a pentest performed and you would like to know where you stand.
 Arrakis can help you remediate issues as well as act as an independent verification of remediation activities.
 As a part of this verification, Arrakis will provide a document indicating status of remediation and any outstanding efforts still in progress.
 Additionally, Arrakis can help provide a long term plan to reduce risk for future penetration testing.

-Pricing - Arrakis offers a flat fee of $15,000 per year for "pentesting as a service" which includes monthly pentests for up to 250 devices.
+Pricing - Arrakis offers a flat fee of $35,000 per year for "pentesting as a service" which includes monthly pentests for up to 250 devices.
+This Pentest-as-a-Service price is greatly reduced when compared to one-off penetration testing from other companies.
+Having said that, Arrakis cautions companies to not fall into the trap of any pentest that is less than that as it is likely a vulnerability assessment that has been masqueraded as a pentest.
+While the company may not be able to detect the falsehood, an auditor will.
 While pentests are generally only required annually per regulation(s), doing it more often is far more beneficial to a company that wants to reduce risk.
 Manual pentesting is also possible however must be scope and, it must be understood, that manual pentesting is at a much higher cost.